Gradient-based Algorithms for Convex Discrete Optimization via Simulation: Introduction

-Discussions on discrete optimization via simulation can be found in \cite{fu2002optimization}, \cite{nelson2010optimization}, \cite{sun2014balancing}, \cite{hong2015discrete} and \cite{chen2018discrete} among others. \cite{hu2007model,hu2008model} have discussed model reference adaptive search algorithms in order to ensure global convergence. \cite{hong2006discrete,hong2010speeding,xu2010industrial} propose and study algorithms based on the convergent optimization via most-promising-area stochastic search (COMPASS) that can be used to solve general simulation optimization problems with discrete decision variables.
-The proposed algorithms are computationally efficient and are proved to convergence with probability one to optimal points. \cite{lim2012stochastic} study simulation optimization problems over multidimensional discrete sets where the objective function adopts multimodularity.
-They propose algorithms that converge almost surely to the global optimal. \cite{wang2013integer} discuss stochastic optimization problems with integer-ordered decision variables. \cite{park2015penalty} and \cite{park2014designing} develop and examine the Penalty Function with Memory (PFM) method for discrete optimization via simulation with stochastic constraints. \cite{sun2014balancing} discuss an exploration-exploitation balancing approach using Gaussian process based search. \cite{Nelson2020} discuss a statistically guaranteed screening to rule out decisions based on initial simulation experiments utilizing the convex structure.
+\revisee{Discussions on discrete optimization via simulation can be found in \cite{fu2002optimization}, \cite{nelson2010optimization}, \cite{sun2014balancing}, \cite{park2014designing,park2015penalty}, \cite{hong2015discrete} and \cite{chen2018discrete} among others.} \cite{hu2007model,hu2008model} have discussed model reference adaptive search algorithms in order to ensure global convergence. \cite{hong2006discrete,hong2010speeding,xu2010industrial} propose and study algorithms based on the convergent optimization via most-promising-area stochastic search (COMPASS) that can be used to solve general simulation optimization problems with discrete decision variables.
+The proposed algorithms are computationally efficient and are \revisee{proven to converge} with probability one to optimal points. \cite{lim2012stochastic} studies simulation optimization problems over multidimensional discrete sets where the objective function adopts multimodularity, \revisee{which is equivalent to the submodularity under a linear transform; see two equivalent definitions of multimodular functions in \citet{altman2000multimodularity} and \citet{murota2003discrete}.} They propose algorithms that converge almost surely to the global optimal. \cite{wang2013integer} discusses stochastic optimization problems with integer-ordered decision variables. \cite{Nelson2020} discusses a statistically guaranteed screening to rule out decisions based on initial simulation experiments utilizing the convex structure.